jdcloudcom/en/documentation/Storage-and-CDN/Storage-Gateway/Operation-Guide/Installation-Configuration.md

 gw start
 ```

+Note: After executing start command, when `Starting httpd... monitor` is displayed, it indicates the start is completed, execute `ctrl+c` to exit.
+After exiting, monitor will be running at the background as a service running monitoring module.

 4. Execute `df -h` command to view whether the start is successful.
 As shown in the figure, 127.0.0.1:/gw is the NFS sharing file system that has been successfully enabled.

 ![启动服务](../../../../image/Storage-Gateway/storagegateway-3.png)

 Notification: 127.0.0.1 the loopback address of local, i.e., Localhost.

 5. The configuration file path of Storage Gateway is `/etc/gateway/gw.conf`and the relevant configuration items are accessKeyID, accessKeySecret, endpoint and bucket.
-You need reboot NFS service to take effect for new configuration items after modifying them.
-The example of rebooting NFS service command is shown as below:
+Reconfiguration also can be conducted by executing `gw install`.
+After rebooting NFS service, new configuration items will take effect.
+The example of command for rebooting NFS service is shown as below:

 ```
 gw restart